Ben Roethlisberger Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Matchup vs. Cleveland

-- Roethlisberger averages 216.8 passing yards per game in nine matchups against the Browns, 24.7 fewer yards his over/under in Monday's game.
+- In nine matchups against the Browns, Roethlisberger averaged 216.8 passing yards per game, 26.7 yards fewer than his over/under in Monday's game.

-- Roethlisberger threw a touchdown pass six times and multiple TDs in three of those outings against the Browns.
+- Roethlisberger threw a touchdown pass six times and multiple TDS three times over three of those games against the Browns.

 - Note: Roethlisberger's stats vs. Browns date back to 2016.